Abensett/1.-Libft/README.md

 ### General Info

-This is a library of useful functions that I will supply during all the process of learning coding in C.
+This is a library of useful functions that I will supply during all the process of learning to code in C.
 <!---
 ## Functions